mmplisskin/d.o.-rails-droplet-deploy/README.md

 ```

 ##Swapfile Setup
-First lets make a swapfile to handle memory issues you can also see more in depth instructions [here](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04)
+First lets make a swapfile to handle memory issues.
 This is not completly necessary at first but if you have memory issues and do not want to upgrade it may be a good temporary solution.
 You can paste the entire script below, here is a summary:

 * Make the swapfile